alessandropanzieri/GSS-Exprivia-project/documents/Software Requirements and Analysis.md

 - **DB - 04**

-  Each document has an unique id, in order to search or update each employee.
+  Each document has an unique id, in order to search or update each employee data.